dlegland/BlockMatrixToolbox/README.md

-# BlockBerry4m
+# BlockMatrixToolbox
 Implementation of multi-blocks data structure (matrices) for Matlab

-This toolbox for Matlab allows creation and manipulation of multi-blocks matrices, also called "block-matrices".
+This toolbox for Matlab allows creation and manipulation of multi-block matrices, also called "block-matrices".
 Block-matrices are matrices endowed with a "block-dimensions", that defines a decomposition of the data into several blocks.